datanav/docs/hub/documentation/data-synchronization/connectors/contract-connectors.rst

      - Required for updates and deletes.
 Disallowed for insert.
    * - ``$based_on_properties``
      - List<String>
-     - This is property enumerates the properties that are considered for ``$based_on`` comparison.
+     - This property enumerates the properties that are considered for ``$based_on`` comparison.
 The string values can be property names or a path of properties separated by a ``.`` character.
      - Required for updates and deletes.
 Disallowed for insert.
    * - ``$replaced``
      - Boolean